 While the principal purpose of providing for commercial development is to meet consumer needs, commercial sites should be recognized as employment generators as well.
-The two commercial centers proposed in this section are estimated to provide about 510 jobs when developed.
+The two commercial centers combined with the regional commercial site, proposed in this section are estimated to provide a minimum of about 3,550 jobs when developed.